Trip Date: September 15-16, 2001

 When we reached the PCT, we high-fived and marveled on how wonderful the trail was – reveling in the fact that every step did not have to be monitored, and that the ground was not moving beneath our feet.
 However, progress was halted for at least 15 minutes when we happened upon another field of ripe huckleberries before finally reaching camp (3.2 hours from summit).

 We packed up camp and headed out to the car at the trailhead, which we reached at 5:30 pm (2.2 hours from camp).
-It was a much needed trip out, just what the doctor ordered.
+It was a much-needed trip out, and just what the doctor ordered.